Getting started as a volunteer

 I've registered my interest, what next?

-Visiting a unit
+2. Visit a unit

 Units are local Girlguiding groups.
 If you plan to volunteer with girls, ask your local contact about going on a taster visit to a unit meeting (either where you hope to volunteer, or somewhere else).
 It's a great way to get an idea of how meetings are run, talk to other volunteers and pick up activity tips and ideas.

-Reference and disclosure checks
+3. Reference and criminal record disclosure checks

 To keep our members safe, anyone over 18 who wants to volunteer for Girlguiding must complete the recruitment and vetting process relevant to the role they're applying for.
-This includes reference checks and could include disclosure checks.
+This includes reference checks and could include criminal record disclosure checks.

 Take a look at our recruitment and vetting procedures if you'd like to know more about the checks we make.
+This unit volunteer roles PDF also shows which unit volunteer roles require criminal record disclosure checks, as well as the training you'll need.

 Who else can support me?